 I stayed here for 2 nights in June 2017.
 I’ve mixed some of the hotel’s press pictures and some shots from Instagram with my own video review above and images below so you can get a real feel for the Hüttenpalast Hotel in Berlin.

-And while you’re thinking about Berlin, don’t miss my full city guide here!
+And while you’re thinking about your trip, don’t miss my Berlin city guide!

 One of the biggest selling points for me about this hotel, aside from the fun concept of staying in a vintage caravan, is the location.
 Neukölln is by far the most vibrant and interesting part of Berlin right now – think Kreuzberg 10 years ago.
 With lively bars and excellent cheap eats on every corner, I personally wouldn’t stay anywhere else.
 Unfortunately, like any up-and-coming area in a big city, there aren’t many stylish accommodation options yet, including Airbnb.
 So this makes the Huttenpalast ideally situated for anyone wanting to stay in the heart of what, in my opinion, makes Berlin so great.